InitialPrefabs/UGUIDOTS/Wiki/Canvas.md

 ## Recomputating the Canvas
 Generally, the canvas should _only_ be rebuilt if you need to add more elements to the UI or if the resolution of the screen changes.

+### Screen Resolution Changes
+When the screen resolution changes, an entity with a `ResolutionChangeEvt` component is produced.
+The existance of this messaging entity, allows certain systems to run such as

+* AnchorSystem
+* CanvasScalerSystem

+The `AnchorSystem` will run to recompute the anchored position of each rendered element.
+This ensures that the relative distance between each anchored element remains relatively consistent as the screen resolution changes.

+The `CanvasScalerSystem` ensures that elements are scaled to match the exact resolution of the Screen space.
+Imagine an image that fills the entire screen size at set resolution of 1920 x 1080.
+If the resolution then changes to 2560 x 1440, then the image has to be resized such that it fills the background completely.

+This follows the same logarithmic scale used in Unity's `CanvasScaler`.